lbugnion/ms-glossary/instructions/getting-started.md

 The Synopsis has two main goals:

+- Help us understand your project so that we can approve it as fast as possible.

 - Help you plan your video so that the recording session and the editing go as easy and smoothly as possible.

-- Help us understand your project so that we can approve it as fast as possible.

-You can complete the sections following the process described below in this document.
+You can write the Synopsis by following the process described below in this document.

 > You can see [an example of completed Synopsis here](https://aka.ms/glossary/sample/synopsis).